Gladstone Pottery Museum: Buildings

 The museum is centred on the Roslyn pottery.
 It contains two biscuit ovens and two larger glost ovens.
 In addition are two enamel kilns.
 A tandem compound steam engine by Marshall & Sons, of Gainsborough, Lincolnshire is in place but it is turned by an electric motor.
 The two muffle kilns came from elsewhere.

 Displays

 The museum allows the visitor to explore the bottle kilns and exhibits the principal ancillary rooms: the engine house, the slip room, saggar making workshop.
 It shows aspects of working with clay- including hands on displays of throwing, moulding and decorating.
 Colour and gilding is presented as interpretive panels.

 There is a gallery explaining the history of the tile: how it was pressed glazed and decorated.
 In one tableau the "Gladstone Vase" by Frederick Alfred Rhead is displayed.

 There is also a gallery charting the history of sanitary ware, privies, earth closets and water closets.

+The museum has a display of ceramics from the shipwreck of the Josephine Willis which sank in the 1850.